pyTMD/pyTMD/doc/source/background/Background.rst

 Background
 ==========

-This section provides background information on the theoretical concepts used in ``pyTMD``.
+Background information on the theoretical concepts used in ``pyTMD``

 .. grid:: 2 2 4 4
     :padding: 0